lindnemi/ghgmiddleclasses/Readme.md

 Companion repository for the paper:

- **Ecology and Class Structure: Greenhouse Gas Emissions and Social Classes in the United Kingdom**
+ **Ecology and Class Structure: Greenhouse Gas Emissions of Social Classes in the United Kingdom**

 ## Data set